What is Hibernacula, and why is it important?

 What can I do to help?

-In the wild, hedgehogs vitally require nests in winter to survive hibernation.
+In the wild, hedgehogs require nests in winter to survive hibernation.
 Each year, they proceed to gather hibernacula materials and form nests under hedgerows, fallen logs or piles of wood which in turn keeps them warm and protects them from rainfall.

 You can also help hedgehogs and other hibernating animals by creating natural nests or ready-made shelters for them.
 For more information on how to do this, we’d suggest visiting British Hedgehogs.